datkumar/code-journal/src/content/concepts/core/oop/constructor-and-types.md

 Constructors have **no have return type**, not even `void`

-> Constructors **can be overloaded**, i.e. a class can have multiple constructors with different parameter lists
+> Constructors can be **overloaded**, i.e. a class can have multiple constructors with different parameter lists

 Constructors aren't inherited as they are specifically tied to the initialization of an object's state within that particular class and not concerned with subclasses.
-Thus constructors **cannot be overriden**
+Thus constructors **cannot be overridden**

 ## 1. Default Constructor